Kcfreshly/Interactive-rating-interface/README.md

 The Ersilia Open Source Initiative adheres to the [Contributor Covenant](https://ersilia.gitbook.io/ersilia-wiki/code-of-conduct) guidelines.

 # Roadmap
 We are working to grow the Hub organically and responding to our users needs.
+We are presently developing more than 100 models to be added in our libraries.
 Here a detail of the next features to come, stay tuned!

 1. Deployment for Windows System (expected: February 2022)
 2. Automated third-party model contributions (expected: March 2022)